Seco de Pollo

 Jun 08, 2023

-By Abigail Gomez | @abbychuelas.kitchen
+By: Abigail Gomez | @abbychuelas.kitchen

 On the weekends growing up, my dad always made home-cooked Ecuadorian meals while blasting salsa music and drinking a beer – he always had to cook with music!
 He would always tell me, “Watch me cook so you can learn!”
 Meanwhile, he never measured anything and often took different steps each time he cooked the same dish – I know so many of you can relate to this!
 I remember my dad taking me to poultry markets in Sunset Park, Brooklyn to buy live chicken every weekend.
 I would beg to stay in the car because I hated going inside but, hours later I would happily demolish the seco de pollo that he made with his market fare.
 Seco de pollo (or Gallina) is an Ecuadorian chicken stew that is slowly cooked in a sauce of beer, naranjilla, onions, garlic, peppers, tomatoes, herbs, and spices – and this recipe features my added touch of Loisa’s Sazón, Adobo and Sofrito.